bencatlab/autobashed-semver/README.md

 ## 🔜&ensp;IN PROGRESS

-A few things that I currently work on to complet v2
+A few things that I currently work on to complete v2
-  - [ ] Update any kind of files
+  - [ ] Update any kind of file
   - [ ] Option to define default version
   - [ ] Option to handle patch keyword in addition to major and minor
   - [x] :tada: ~~Option to define SNAPSHOT suffix keyword~~